josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter9_adaptation/README.md

 - Performance improvement
 - Experience-based adaptation

+This is what makes an agent get better over time.
+Instead of always doing things the same way, it learns from what works and what doesn't.
+Give it feedback, and it'll adjust its approach for next time.

 ## Features

-- Feedback integration
+- Feedback integration (learns from what you tell it)
-- Pattern learning
+- Pattern learning (recognizes what works in different situations)
-- Performance tracking
+- Performance tracking (keeps track of how well it's doing)
-- Adaptive responses
+- Adaptive responses (adjusts based on what it's learned)

+The more you use it and give feedback, the better it gets.
+It's like training a teammate who actually remembers and improves.

 ## Installation